Issue

 Overview

-Sourcing Optimizer provides a means of comparing historical costs from your previous sourcing events with the costs submitted for your current sourcing event.
-If you configure a historical cost column, you can review any potential savings and percentage savings after you evaluate your scenarios.
+Sourcing Optimizer provides a means of comparing historical costs from your previous sourcing events with the costs submitted in your current sourcing event.
+If you configure a historical cost column, you can review any potential savings (value and percentage) after you evaluate your scenarios.

-The figures displayed in the Savings and Savings % columns in the table on the Scenarios page are calculated based on the event's cost calculation formula versus the historical cost.
+The figures displayed in the Savings and Savings % columns in the table on the Scenarios page are calculated based on the event's cost calculation formula versus the values in the historical cost column.
 If these figures are not as expected, there may be an error.

 Causes and Solutions